 Make the most of communal areas

-If you plan on having a party, make use of the communal areas in your student accommodation, like outdoor courtyards, barbecues, and lounge areas.
+Most student accommodation buildings in Australia have fantastic social spaces.
+The Student Housing Company, for example, provides things like cinemas, games areas, and outdoor terraces.
+If you plan on having a party, make use of the communal areas in your student accommodation.
 Common rooms are great for social gatherings and getting to know the people you live with.

 Just note that your student accommodation provider will probably have some rules around having parties, such as noise levels, restricting the number of guests allowed at the event and whether alcohol is allowed.
 Make sure you follow their guidelines so everyone can have a safe and fun time.

-Just because something looks mouth-wateringly good in the fridge, it doesn’t mean that anyone can take it.
+Just because something in the fridge looks mouth-wateringly good, it doesn’t mean that anyone can take it.
 In fact, this is one of the most important rules of living in shared accommodation.

 You can get around this issue by asking everyone to label their food by placing their name on the front of containers.
 This way, you can avoid eating someone else’s food and they can avoid eating yours.